 Based on Interference Archive’s online exhibition of the same name, Walkout: A Brief History of Student Organizing focuses on how student organizing emerged in the post-World War II era as the avenue through which postwar generations could participate in public dialogue and critique existing systems, becoming voices of change.
 Organized by decade, materials in this publication focus on student organizing in the United States but make reference a the broader global context of student protests in France, Brazil, Japan, Mexico, and Canada.

-Preorder your copy now!
-Copies will ship in late October, 2020.
-Unfortunately we can only provide domestic shipping for preorders; stay tuned for international shipping options at a later date.
+Order your copy now!
+Unfortunately we can only provide domestic shipping at this point; stay tuned for international shipping options soon.

 The preorder buttons below provide the option to pay through Paypal or with a credit card.